Ariadna1706/GitHub-API-and-Jest-tests/README.md

 # GitHub public repositories portfolio

-The main goal of this project was to practice use of GitHub REST API solutions and JavaSript Testing.
+The main goal of this project was to practice use of GitHub REST API solutions and JavaScript Testing.

 &nbsp;